maryamalvi304/molecular-structure-dataset/README.md

 ## Overview

-This repository contains a curated dataset of molecular compounds including their **2D structures, 3D structures, SMILES representations, and physicochemical properties**.
+This supplementary contains a curated dataset of molecular compounds including their **2D structures, 3D structures, SMILES representations, and physicochemical properties**.
 The dataset is designed to support research in **computational chemistry, cheminformatics, and data-driven modeling**.

 This work is part of ongoing research focused on **structure–property relationships and predictive modeling**.